Widerøe: Fleet development

-In January 2017, Widerøe announced it had signed a contract with Embraer for up to 15 new Embraer E2-E190 jets, with firm orders for three E190-E2 aircraft and purchase rights on 12 more jets from the Embraer E2 family.
+In January 2017, Widerøe announced it had signed a contract with Embraer for up to 15 new Embraer 190-E2 jets, with firm orders for three E190-E2 aircraft and purchase rights on 12 more jets from the Embraer E2 family.
 The airline is the first operator of the E190-E2 aircraft.
 The aircraft is Widerøe's first jet aircraft, after previously operating an all-turboprop fleet.

-In April 2018, Wideroe received its first Embraer E190-E2.
+In April 2018, Wideroe received its first Embraer 190-E2.
 The delivery was the first E2 aircraft to be delivered to an airline.
-It was given to Wideroe by Embraer through a big ceremony of Embraer and Wideroe staff as well as media.
+It was handed over to Wideroe by Embraer in a large ceremony, with both Embraer and Wideroe staff as well as media present.
 Its first revenue flight occurred on 24 April 2018.

-The Dash 8-100, Dash 8-200 and Dash 8-300 can operate on the many short runway airports in Norway, which Widerøe is the main operator on.
+The Dash 8-100, Dash 8-200 and Dash 8-300 can operate on the many short runway airports in Norway, on which Widerøe is the main operator.
 Widerøe was the launch customer of Dash 8-100 extended service program.
-The program extends the economic life of the turboprop by 50% to 120,000 flight cycles.
-Widerøe plans to replace most of its Dash-8 by 2030.
+The program extends the economic life of the turboprop by 100% to 160,000 flight cycles.
+Widerøe plans to replace most of its Dash-8 aircraft by 2030.

 Service

-EuroBonus frequent flyer points can be earned on all international routes and all commercial domestic routes.
-Points can be redeemed on international routes and domestic routes not part of the public service obligation.
+Norwegian Reward frequent flyer points can be earned on all international routes and certain commercial domestic routes.
+Points can be redeemed on international routes and domestic non PSO routes.